nseon1/discord_online_research_ai_sphere/README.md

 (all are academic/research/funding, but not all are active or in ai ; compsci and hard science sphere),

-github and baidu to find the chinese ; header links etc
+github and baidu to find the chinese ; header links etc on github

+docs.google.com trick for  each of the servers but idt it'll be very useful. and will take too long to trodge through

 links=links to other servers in the server